This page explains some of the VR support in Field.

 Recent builds of Field include support for Spatial Audio with head position governed by tracking devices.
 This technology stack is based on Google’s Overtone / Resonance Audio work which enables “high order ambisonic” encoding, rendering, reverberation and decoding to binaural displays.
 Field provides a simple interface to this engine running in a webpage.

-Having inserted a WebVR or Oculus-aware stage into the canvas, you’ll have access to a new variable
+Having inserted a WebVR or VR-aware stage into the canvas, you’ll have access to a new variable

 _.space.
 This functions a lot like